ovska/FlameCsv/docs/docs/source-generator.md

 ### Limitations

-- Hex-formatted values are not supported; the generator will defer to `Enum.TryFormat`
+- Hex-formatted values are not supported; the generator will defer to `Enum.TryFormat` and `Enum.TryParse`
-- Custom enum names must not start with a digit or a minus
+- Custom enum names must not start with a digit or a dash (minus sign)
 - Custom names cannot be empty, or the same as another enum's name or custom name

 ### Example